FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Preliminary and Motivation

 Based on the above insights, FedCache is proposed, whose comparisons with other FL architectures are shown in TABLE \ref{cmp}.
 Compared to existing architectures, FedCache supports transferring sample-level logits without the assistance of public datasets during training, achieving superior performance compared to CLIA and overcoming the drawbacks of previous SLIA.
-In addition, FedCache is a device-friendly architecture that enables complete model heterogeneity among clients, unlike other existing approaches either requiring partial model homogeneity or agreeing on the same feature dimension.
-What is more, FedCache also supports asynchronous interaction of logits required for PFL systems with devices of different capabilities, since it does not need to synchronously aggregate logits from different clients unlike previous methods \cite{jeong2018communication,itahara2021distill,li2019fedmd}.
+Besides, FedCache is a device-friendly architecture that enables complete model heterogeneity among clients, unlike other existing approaches either requiring partial model homogeneity or agreeing on the same feature dimension.
+In addition, FedCache supports asynchronous interaction of logits required for PFL systems with devices of different capabilities, since it does not need to synchronously aggregate logits from different clients unlike previous methods \cite{jeong2018communication,itahara2021distill,li2019fedmd}.